 Conclusion

 After crunching the numbers and analyzing the data, we’re giving the gold star to the 2022-2024 models.
 They’ve ironed out the kinks and packed in the features.
 As for the 2019 and 2020 models?
-Let’s just say they’re best left in the rear-view mirror.
+Let’s just say they’re best left in the rear mirror.

-Drop your ideas in the comments.
+Drop your thoughts in the comments.

 Let’s get this difficult conversation rolling!